G&L Tribute Fallout Electric Guitar Review – Versatile Tone MonsterGuitarSpotting

-It’s got a versatile sound and loads of character.
-It’s also light and comfortable, with a surprisingly sophisticated range of tones and textures due to its dual pickups and smart design.
+It’s an electric guitar with versatile sound and loads of character.
+It’s light and comfortable, with a surprisingly sophisticated range of tones and textures thanks to its dual pickups and smart design.

 In a hurry?
-Click here for a great deal on the G&L Tribute Fallout at Amazon right now.
+Click here to check out the G&L Tribute Fallout at Amazon right now.

-G&L Guitars was originally created by Leo Fender and George Fullerton (along with Dale Hyatt) in the late 1970s.
-Their instruments are similar to Fender guitars, but include a number of modern innovations and minor modifications, and are highly regarded by many musicians and guitar lovers.
-G&L’s premium guitars are manufactured in the United States.
+G&L Guitars is a company created by Leo Fender and George Fullerton (along with Dale Hyatt) in the late 1970s.
+Their instruments are similar to Fender guitars, but include a number of modern innovations and minor changes.
+G&L is highly regarded by many musicians and guitar lovers.
+Their premium guitars are manufactured in the United States.

-The G&L Tribute Series first appeared in the United States in 2003, and is a line of guitars created by G&L to provide more affordable versions of some of their high-end guitar models.
+Their Tribute Series first appeared in the United States in 2003, to provide cheaper versions of their premium guitars.

-They’re manufactured using reasonably high quality standards, and do include some foreign parts.
+They’re manufactured using good quality standards, and do include some foreign parts.
 However, note that the pickups found on the Tribute Fallout are still manufactured by G&L in California, and are the same as those found on their premium US-made guitars.

 Sound and Tone

-The G&L Tribute Fallout provides a surprisingly versatile range of tones.
+The G&L Tribute Fallout has a surprisingly versatile range of tones.

-The key to its unique sound is a pair of Alnico pickups (designed by Paul Gagon), which include a humbucker pickup at the bridge, and a P-90 pickup at the neck.
-It also uses a Saddle Lock bridge, which helps keep the sustain rich.
+The key to its unique sound is a pair of Alnico pickups (designed by Paul Gagon), which include a humbucker pickup at the bridge, and a P-90 at the neck.
+It uses a Saddle Lock bridge, to help keep the sustain rich.

-G&L put a lot of thought into the choice of pickups used, and the end result here is a unique combination that provides a cool, unique sound.
+G&L put a lot of thought into the pickups used, and the end result is a cool, unique sound.